Andrew Lewer: Member of Parliament

 At the 2019 general election, Lewer was re-elected with an increased vote share of 51.2% and an increased majority of 4,697.
 Following the election, Lewer was appointed as Parliamentary Private Secretary (PPS) to the Home Office, having previously served after Boris Johnson was elected as PPS to the Northern Ireland Office, the Wales Office and the Scotland Office.

 Following an interim report on the connections between colonialism and properties now in the care of the National Trust, including links with historic slavery, Lewer was among the signatories of a letter to The Telegraph in November 2020 from the "Common Sense Group" of Conservative Parliamentarians.
 The letter accused the National Trust of being "coloured by cultural Marxist dogma, colloquially known as the 'woke agenda'".

 In December 2020 Lewer was fired from his PPS post for leaking information to the press, after a canary trap.
 Lewer denied leaking, but suggested the leak could have come from a member of his staff.
 Six weeks later, he was re-elected as a Member of the Levelling Up, Housing and Communities Select Committee.

 In January 2021 Lewer wrote an open letter to the Northamptonshire Chief Constable asking that the Police do not focus on 'soft targets' for Covid fines.

 In November 2021, as Chair of the All-Party Parliamentary Group on Motor Neurone Disease, Lewer welcomed the fulfilment of the Group's 'United to End MND' campaign with the Government's commitment of £50 million towards the establishment of a Motor Neurone Disease Research Institute.

 In December 2021 Lewer backed the campaign to build a monument to commemorate the efforts of the Photographic Reconnaissance Unit, a former pilot of which, George Pritchard, lives in his Northampton South constituency.

 During the July 2022 Conservative Party leadership election, Lewer helped form the campaign team of Kemi Badenoch.

 In October 2022, Andrew Lewer was elected unopposed to the Education Select Committee.
 Since his appointment he has questioned Secretary of State Rt Hon Gillian Keegan MP about her lack of support for new grammar schools but supported her defence of not levying VAT on independent school fees.

 Lewer led a Westminster Hall debate on 10 May 2023 on small and medium sized housebuilders, highlighting the reduction of their number in the last fifteen years.
 On 21 February 2024, he led a Westminster Hall debate opposing Labour proposals to levy VAT on independent schools, highlighting the risk to special schools in particular.

 In December 2023 Lewer authored a report for the Centre for Policy Studies "Choices for Children" where he described the benefits of boarding schools for some children in local authority care.

 He lost his seat in the 2024 General Election to Mike Reader of the Labour Party, sharing in the nationwide collapse in the Conservative vote.
 Reader had a majority of 4,000.

+Post-parliamentary career

+Following his defeat at the 2024 UK General Election, Lewer has worked as Director of Partnerships at Kindred Nurseries, and as UK Senior Adviser for consultancy firm Noble + Eaton.